 Kanti is the Kashmiri version of the tikka, served as a dish (with fried onion rings) rather than on a skewer.
 Available at any decent restaurant.

 The best qahwa (Kashmiri Green Tea) is homemade with saffron and chopped almonds.
-Most restaurant versions are rip-offs.

 The traditional bakery of Kashmir has evolved under a strong Central Asian influence and thus, for a society whose staple food is rice, an amazing range of traditional breads are baked in wood-fired tandoors.

 Every locality has its own ‘Kaandur’ or professional baker who bakes different varieties at different times of the day using recipes evolved over centuries.

 Tip: The tastiest varieties are available in downtown Srinagar.

 Lavasa is a large unleavened flat bread.